DaliaAymanAmeen/Memory-Allocation-Project-using-Segmentation-/README.md

 3. Deallocate a process (The user chooses a process to deallocate, you should deallocate all segments of this process and consider their spaces as holes to be used later and add them to any neighbouring holes).

 ## Output:
-Your output is a drawing representing memory layout after each allocation or deallocation.
-Also, you should show the contents of the segment table for each process.
+The output is a drawing representing memory layout after each allocation or deallocation.
+Also, It shows the contents of the segment table for each process.